Mass media in Greece: Media outlets

 The first non-pirate private radio station to broadcast in Greece was Athena 98.4 FM, in 1987.
 Private television began in November 1989 when Mega Channel began operating.
 Today, over 1,000 radio stations and approximately 150 television stations broadcast in Greece.
 Digital satellite broadcasting began in 1999 by the South-African conglomerate Naspers which uses the trademark Nova.

 The Broadcasting Media in Greece was deemed considerably free and fair in 2012.
 Established state-run and commercial TV networks broadcast nationally and compete actively against each other, and hundreds of thousands of viewers subscribe to satellite pay-TV services.
 Domestically made variety programmes, comedies and game shows dominate the peak-time TV schedules and are highly popular and widely shown in Greece.

 The last licensing tender for the broadcast media was held in 2002 and licenses have since expired.
 The government has repeatedly issued one-year extensions, notwithstanding a 2011 decision of the Council of State declaring the practice unconstitutional.
 Many stations rely on "certificates of legality" that are subject to arbitrary revocation.

 TV and radio stations operate on the same frequencies as in 1999, notwithstanding interferences from neighbouring countries.
 Since August 2014, "news station" radios can change into "non-news stations", but not the other way around, giving rise to risk of insulation of the news station market.

 Licensing and regulations constitute strong barriers in the media market, particularly for broadcasting, since purchasing an existing station is the only way to enter the market.

 Information on media ownership is available to the public, but it is often "veiled" through holding companies and other little-known legal entities.
 No ownership information is provided for print or online media.

 Media ownership concentration in Greece is a growing issue, with cross-media ownership also affecting media independence, due to the economic interests of media owners in other sectors of the economy (particularly shipping and telecommunications).
 The sector is dominated by six large multimedia companies: Antenna Group, Lambrakis Press Group, Pegasus Press Group, Skai Group, Alpha Media Group, and Vardiniogiannis Group.

 Notwithstanding the dire financial conditions of many enterprises in the sector, media have been able to secure loans even during bank recapitalisation and selective lending periods.
 Mega Channel received a 98 million € loan in 2013.

 The placement of state advertising in the media has been pointed as based on political patronage rather than audience size.
 Political parties also tend to favour favourable media outlets for advertising campaigns (e.g. Syriza's relation with Hot Doc magazine).
-Th 20% tax on advertising revenues for TV stations, introduced in 2010, has never been collected; TV stations were once again exempted in 2014.
+The 20% tax on advertising revenues for TV stations, introduced in 2010, has never been collected; TV stations were once again exempted in 2014.